deepakg/deepakg.github.io/_posts/2019-11-01-netflix-shows.markdown

 Another way forward could be to use [syntactic dependency parsing](https://spacy.io/usage/linguistic-features#dependency-parse) and then try and infer the names of shows from the structure of the sentence.

-Both approaches sound time consuming and good outcomes seem far from uncertain.
+Both approaches sound time consuming and good outcomes seem far from certain.
 I must qualify this by saying that I am not a practicing NLP professional, so if I am wrong or missing another approach, I'd be happy to be corrected (my email is at the bottom of this page)!

 ## The HTML parsing approach